Brsoyan/HBPhoneNumberFormatter/README.md

     return YES;
 }
 ```
 - If you need change or disable animation.
-HBPhoneNumberFormatter object have this properties you can change it
+HBPhoneNumberFormatter object have this properties you set your animation size and duration.
 ```
 	isShake, (default == YES)
 	shakeSize, (default == 5)